 —Gregory Berns, Iconoclast

-Let's use our brain for good!
-Here, you will see the power of the prefrontal cortex and how it can override the amygdala and help reorient your focus and soften limiting beliefs that are keeping you from writing a new story that more matches what you want in an ideal relationship.
+Let's use our brain for good.
+Here, you will see the power of the prefrontal cortex and how it can override the amygdala and help reorient your focus and soften limiting beliefs that are keeping you from writing a new story that more matches what your definition of financial abundance would be for you.

 This is the most powerful Play in Compass Playbook and it exclusively uses the technique of appreciative inquiry.
-You can use this Play for any issue you are having, whether you are in a low mood or want to get your mind off of the fact that you're not making progress toward your ideal relationship.
+You can use this Play for any issue you are having, whether you are in a low mood or want to get your mind off of the fact that you're not making progress toward the state of abundance you seek.